 Barn hacks – part three!

-And the list keeps growing and growing and growing!
-So here are some more of my favorite tricks for making the barn life easy.
-Many are suggested by you guys, so keep up the good brainstorming and send over your ideas.
+And the list of barn hacks keeps growing and growing and growing!
+So here are some more of my favorite tricks for making barn life easy.
+Many are suggested by you guys, so keep up the excellent brainstorming and send over your ideas.